thavinb/AmpRecon/README.md

 ## Panel Settings

-The AmpSeq pipeline relies on a `panels_settings.csv` file, which, in turn, defines which files the pipeline should use at key steps, according to the panel name provided for a given sample.
+The AmpRecon pipeline relies on a `panels_settings.csv` file, which, in turn, defines which files the pipeline should use at key steps, according to the panel name provided for a given sample.
 The aim of this panel settings system is to detach the experimental design from the inner workings of the pipeline and make it easier to experiment with its key steps. `panels_settings.csv` **must** be privded to the pipeline via `--panels_settings`.
 The panel settings file is expected to contain the following headers:

 - `panel_name` : Defines the string it should use for a given panel.
 Must exactly match the value of `primer_panel` in the manifest you are using.